 Large infestations of mould can often be seen or smelled.
 Some individuals find the smell extremely unpleasant.
 As mould grows, it can emit gases known as microbial volatile organic compounds or MVOC’s.
 Technically, it’s not just mould you are smelling but the chemical compounds that are released at different stages of the mould’s growth.

 It’s not always possible to remove the musty mould smell through domestic cleaning methods.
-If you think you have mould, we recommend having your mould or microbial issue assessed by an expert.
+If you think you have mould, we recommend having your mould or microbial issue tested and inspected by an expert.
 Contact us here

-Our Scaada occupational hygiene specialists are skilled in conducting mould identification, testing and analysis, risk assessment and remediation.
+Our Scaada occupational hygiene specialists are skilled in conducting mould identification, including mould testing, inspections and analysis, risk assessment and remediation.
 We will design a tailored management plan to remove the mould safely and effectively and provide a permanent solution to correct the source of the problem.